-Stone roofs are not for the amateur to take lightly, if you’ll forgive the pun.
+Stone roofs are not for the amateur to take lightly

 Professional help or considerable research will have to be done before repairs can be tackled safely.
 Working on roofs is always dangerous, but even more so when using stone because of the enormous weight, and scaffolding will be required for quite basic maintenance work.
 Furthermore while it is relatively simple for an amateur to nail tiling battens at the appropriate intervals and then hang tiles, stone roofs are much more complicated in their structure, involving the need to accurately size the stone and level each course with intermediary smaller stones called cales which prevent the main stones from actually touching.
 This promotes the circulation of air and prevents a capillary channel for moisture to creep in and rot the roof-timbers.